 Negative Thermal Expansion Alloys from ALLVAR are the only metals that shrink when heated and expand when cooled.
 This is known as negative coefficient of thermal expansion (Negative CTE).
 ALLVAR Alloys are a unique solution to many problems caused by thermal mismatch properties.
-Our products are commonly used in automotive, petroleum, optics, atmospheric and hypersonic applications.
+Our products are commonly used in optics, precision control, automotive, and energy applications.

 Our alloys exhibit negative coefficient of thermal expansion, which minimize the damaging effects that extreme temperatures have on critical components over time.
-The Negative CTE alloys offer engineers a way to control or counter thermal expansion.
+The Negative CTE alloys offer engineers a way to control or counter thermal expansion to create athermal products.
 This allows the instrument to maintain tight specifications over a longer period of time.

 Video Resources - Learn More About ALLVAR and Negative CTE

 Click the images below to get our selection of videos and learn more about our company, our technology and our products.

 Watch our videos to learn more about negative CTE and how it can be precisely compensate positive CTE components in athermal assemblies.